 China’s involvement in the Horn

-- President Xi Jinping initiated the launch of the Belt and Road Initiative which led to Beijing’s infrastructure development in the Horn
+- President Xi Jinping initiated the launch of the One Belt One Road which led to Beijing’s infrastructure development in the Horn

 - The 750 km-long rail link between Ethiopia and Djibouti is one of the more visible infrastructure projects in the region.